ericmp33/la-brisca-cli/README.md

 # Simple instructions📄
 - ❗⚠️IMPORTANT⚠️❗ You should use a terminal that supports colorized ASCII characters, so you will see the prints colorized and all will be more readable!

 - To execute the game <a href="https://adoptopenjdk.net/?variant=openjdk16&jvmVariant=hotspot">get Java☕</a> - build 14.0.2+12 or newer version.
 Then download the game <a href="https://github.com/ericmp33/la-brisca-cli/raw/main/out/artifacts/la_brisca_cli_jar/la-brisca-cli.jar">here</a>.
-Execute the file via terminal inputting `java -jar la-brisca-cli.jar`, where `.` is the current folder, which contains the `jar`.
+Execute the file via terminal inputting `java -jar ./la-brisca-cli.jar`, where `.` is the current folder, which contains the `jar`.

 - The game can have multiple players, but in this case I chose the 2-players version.
 I created a bot, so you can play against it.